Las Vegas Fire & Rescue

-Las Vegas Fire & Rescue provides fire service and emergency medical services to the city of Las Vegas, Nevada.
+The Las Vegas Fire & Rescue is the fire department and emergency medical services provider for the city of Las Vegas in the U.S. state of Nevada.
 It is the second largest fire department in the state of Nevada after the Clark County Fire Department.
-The Las Vegas Fire & Rescue Department is responsible for preserving life and property for a population over 600,000 in an area totaling 133.25 sqmi.
+The Las Vegas Fire & Rescue department is responsible for preserving life and property for a population over 600,000 in an area totaling 133.25 sqmi.
 Since 2009, the LVFRD has been one of only 9 fire departments in the United States that is accredited by both the Insurance Services Office (ISO) and the Commission on Fire Accreditation International (CFAI).

 History

-The department began in 1906 as the Las Vegas Volunteer Fire Department.
-As the city expanded, so did the demands for a full-time department.
+The department began in 1906 as a volunteer department.
 In August 1942, the department added its first full-time employees, a chief and 12 firefighters.

-In 1999, a city ordinance changed the name of the department from Las Vegas Fire Department to Las Vegas Fire & Rescue Department.
+In 1999, a city ordinance changed the name of the department from Las Vegas Fire Department to Las Vegas Fire & Rescue.

+In early 2013, the department dismissed 12 firefighter recruits after an investigation found irregularities during a hazardous materials examination at the training academy.
+The dismissals occurred one day before graduation and were later characterized by city officials and the Nevada Employee-Management Relations Board as the most serious cheating incident in the department’s history.

+Investigators concluded that one recruit admitted to exchanging answers and that the remaining recruits engaged in related misconduct.
+All were probationary employees at the time.
+The recruits appealed their termination to the EMRB, alleging violations of the collective bargaining agreement with the International Association of Fire Fighters, Local 1285.
+In December 2014, the EMRB ruled that probationary recruits were at-will employees not entitled to union protections and upheld the city’s actions.

+The ruling did not require reinstatement or back pay, nor repayment of training costs estimated at $719,000.
+Following the incident, the city dismissed the training officer involved and implemented additional examination oversight measures, including the use of outside proctors.

-MGM Grand Fire
+MGM Grand fire

-On November 21, 1980, the MGM Grand Hotel and Casino (now Bally's Las Vegas) in Paradise, Nevada suffered a major fire.
-The fire killed 85 people, most through smoke inhalation.
-The LVFRD was one of the agencies to respond to the fire which remains the worst disaster in Nevada history, and the third-worst hotel fire in modern U.S. history.
+On November 21, 1980, Las Vegas Fire & Rescue mobilized as a supporting agency to assist the Clark County Fire Department, which maintained primary authority over the incident due to the hotel's location in the unincorporated town of Paradise.
+The department joined a 350 personnel response from across the valley, working with units from North Las Vegas and Henderson.